jacecotton/tcds-site/pages/getting-started.md

 ## Quick start (CDN)

-To start using the Design System with minimal setup, you can load the precompiled CSS and JavaScript bundles straight from a CDN (via UNPKG, powered by Cloudflare).
+To start using the Design System with minimal setup, you can load the precompiled CSS and JavaScript bundles straight from a CDN.

 ```html
 <head>